SdIshtiyaqAhmed/MOSCN/README.md

 ## About the Project

 The primary goal of this repository is to serve as a learning and revision resource for operating system fundamentals and introductory computer networks.
-It combines written assignment documents with small C++ programs to bridge the gap between theory and hands-on practice.
+It combines written assignment documents with C++ programs to bridge the gap between theory and hands-on practice.

 ## Contents